chenejac/VIVO/.github/PULL_REQUEST_TEMPLATE.md

 Tag (@ mention) interested parties or, if unsure, @VIVO-project/vivo-committers

 # Reviewers' expertise
+(please add any new expertise in the list which might be needed for reviewing your PR or remove any of the listed if it is not needed)
-(please update the following text with needed expertises for reviewing your PR) Candidates for reviewing this PR should have some of the following expertises:
+Candidates for reviewing this PR should have some of the following expertises:
 1. Java
 1. HTML, CSS, JavaScript
+1. FreeMarker
 1. SPARQL
 1. Ontologies
 1. Docker
+1. Natural language knowledge
+   1. English
+   2. German
+   3. Spanish
+   4. French
+   5. Portuguese
+   6. Russian
+   7. Serbian

 # Reviewers' report template
 (please update the following template which should be used by reviewers)